ennui2342/qswarm/README.md

 # Qswarm - stream processing for Ruby #

 Qswarm is a Ruby DSL for manipulating real-time streams of messages.
-It defines three basic concepts - [connections][], [sources][], and [sinks][].
+It defines three basic concepts - [connections](#connections), [sources](#sources), and [sinks](#sinks).
 Connections emit messages which sources can catch, sinking them to other connections.
 In this way you can construct data flows between systems and transform messages in-flight with Ruby.

 Install with: